DNA Dog Food receives the Advisor’s top rating of 5 stars.

 As a group, the brand features an average protein content of 39% and a mean fat level of 26%.
 Together, these figures suggest a carbohydrate content of 27% for the overall product line.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the dried peas, this looks like the profile of a dry dog food containing a significant amount of meat.
+Even when you consider the protein-boosting effects of the dried peas and alfalfa, this looks like the profile of a dry product containing a significant amount of meat.

-DNA Dog Food is a grain-free dry product using a significant amount of specifically named meats as its main sources of animal protein, thus earning the brand 5 stars.
+DNA Dog Food is a grain-free meat-based air dried product using a significant amount of various named meats and salmon as its main sources of animal protein, thus earning the brand 5 stars.